appbaseio/Docs/src/Javascript.md

 	- **error** ``String`` / ``null`` — *String* containing the error message, *null* if event listening is successful
 	- **isAuthorized** ``Boolean`` — Whether the credentials are correct or not

+## Namespaces

 ### ns()

 Get the namespace reference with the passed *string identifier*.
 It creates a new namespace if one doesn't already exist, else returns reference to the existing namespace.
+See _Namespace Reference_ docs for how namespaces work.

 ```js
 var nsref = Appbase.ns("Domains");